-This class is a fully online course, with two required class meetings (on zoom) per week.
+This class is a fully online course, with two required class meetings (conducted via zoom) per week.
 While we will have opportunities to chat by phone or zoom (if you need personal assistance) much of the success of the course will be up to you.
 If you keep up with the reading and writing tasks, you will find online learning a rewarding and efficient way to complete your English requirements independently, and prepare for your next educational or career step.

-- You can access all course materials by clicking on the CANVAS app, via your De Anza College portal. - You should review the "Canvas Student Guide" if you would like an overview of the features CANVAS makes available to you, and that you are likely to need to know about for this course. - Also helpful: A number of De Anza online learning resources are found here: Information for New Online Students Links to an external site. - If you are not familiar with online learning in general, you may want to view the 12-minute introductory video here: online orientation (Links to an external site.) - Links to an external site. - that the campus provides.
+- You can access all course materials by clicking on the CANVAS app, via your De Anza College portal. - You should review the "Canvas Student Guide" if you would like an overview of the features CANVAS makes available to you, and that you are likely to need to know about for this course. - Also helpful: A number of De Anza online learning resources are found here: Information for New Online Students - If you are not familiar with online learning in general, you may want to view the 12-minute introductory video here: online orientation - that the campus provides.
 It covers some common myths related to online coursework.